Activity note: Hotel check-in from 3:00 p.m.

 Evening: At leisure to relax after a long day of exploration.
 Be sure to prepare for check-out and transfer in the morning.

-Activity note: Drive is about 115 miles, taking approximately 2.5 hours each way.
+Activity note: Drive is about 115 miles, taking approximately 2.5 hours.
 Walking approximately 1 mile on mostly flat, paved or dirt paths.

 Breakfast: Buffet from restaurant adjacent to hotel